 Fair values of the Council's financial assets is not significantly different to the amortised cost as recognised on the balance sheet.
 This is due to the large proportion of them relating to long term debtor loans which are now short term and are due in the next financial year.

 18 INVENTORIES

 Inventories are purchased and used by the Council at historical cost.
 Work in progress is included at cost.
-An analysis is as follows:
+The council holds a small amount of stock totalling £0.2m in 2018/19 (£0.2m in 2017/18).